PacificCommunity/ofp-sam-latex-utils/slides/INSTALL.md

 After downloading the `ofp-sam-latex-utils` repository to your hard drive, run the [`setup.bat`](setup.bat) script, from its location inside the `slides` folder.

+The `setup.bat` script creates a folder `c:/home/latex/sty/spc`, places `spc.sty` and the `figs` folder there, and makes LaTeX aware of this fixed location.